Join Anna Maria’s

 Venetian Corn Cookies

-The small streets of Venice abound of little restaurants.
-Venice was the crossroad between Europe and the East: Here in the past times visitors from all over the Mediterranean met to trade and their cuisine rich of spices became popular.
-Venetians enjoyed great wealth for three centuries: While other built strongholds, the wealthy Venetians, from Renaissance to Baroque, built lavish country villas for vacation.
-The best musicians, artists, painters, and writers were attracted into the city and dining was luxurious.
-Not only the Veneto countryside could provide fresh meat, fish, vegetables, and wine, but the market were full of spices and exotic foods.
+The small streets of Venice are full of little restaurants.
+Venice was the crossroads between Europe and the East.
+It was in Venice that visitors from all over the Mediterranean met to trade.
+The rich, spicy Venetian cuisine became popular.
+Venetians enjoyed great wealth for three centuries.
+While the wealthy in other lands built strongholds, wealthy Venetians built lavish country vacation villas from the Renaissance to the Baroque period.
+The best musicians, artists, painters, and writers were attracted to the city, and dining was luxurious.
+The Veneto countryside could provide fresh meat, fish, vegetables, and wine, and the markets were full of spices and exotic foods.

-Before dinner Venetian love to “andar per ombre” (go for the shadows), that is spend some time walking around, stop along the way into the small osterias, and have an “ombra” a shadow of wine.
+Before dinner, Venetians love to “andar per ombre” (go for the shadows), that is, spend some time walking around, stop along the way at the small osterias, and have an “ombra,” a shadow of wine.

 Colored houses along one of the canals of the island of Burano.